 Others.
-The architecture of PostMan is similar to existing proxies (e.g., NGINX [44] and mcrouter [37]), which are also deployed between clients and servers.
+The architecture of PostMan is similar to existing proxies (e.g., NGINX [41] and mcrouter [18]), which are also deployed between clients and servers.
 The key difference is that PostMan dynamically enables and disables helpers according to the load of servers.

-The design of PostMan may seem to be similar to that of the split TCP approach [19, 41, 46], which also deploys helper nodes in the network.
-However, their goals and internal mechanisms are totally different: split TCP is designed to reduce latency in a network with large round-trip delays, by letting helper nodes send acks to the sender directly; PostMan, on the other hand, is designed to improve the throughput of transferring small packets by letting helper nodes batch small packets.
-For the purpose of tolerating helper failures, Post-Man's helpers actually delay sending acks to the sender, until the helpers receive acks from the helpee (see Section 4.2).
+The design of PostMan may seem to be similar to that of the split TCP approach [42], [43], [44], which also deploys helper nodes in the network.
+However, their goals and internal mechanisms are different: split TCP is designed to reduce latency in a network with large round-trip delays, by letting helper nodes send acks to the sender directly; PostMan, on the other hand, is designed to improve the throughput of transferring small packets by letting helper nodes batch small packets.
+For the purpose of tolerating helper failures, PostMan's helpers actually delay sending acks to the sender, until the helpers receive acks from the helpee (see Section 4.2).

-3 Overview of PostMan
+Fig. 1.
+Overview of PostMan.